"Honestly, I don't think any Pupillage Gateway application should go out without at least one mini-pupillage on it."

 Assessments and what to expect

 Our sources made a point to mention “there can be a certain prestige to assessed minis,” adding that “a lot of the top chambers do them.”
 They went on to suggest it's worth trying out some unassessed minis before taking up an assessed one, and advised waiting to sign up until you’ve at least started on the GDL.
 “They can be very academic and textbooky, which is a challenge if you haven't encountered that type of material yet.”
+We've noted whether sets offer assessed or unassessed minis or both in our online vacancies listing.
 In addition, be aware that some top sets only take in mini-pupils as part of the pupillage application process and don't offer them as work experience.

 Many sets require an interview for a mini-pupillage, but the odds go way up if it's an assessed one you're after.
 In either case, be prepared to talk convincingly about why you've chosen the barrister route and perhaps even make a short presentation on a subject selected by the set.